 Your initial training will predominantly be based in the Lead School for your chosen subject, alongside some days at Leeds Trinity University.
 This is so you can spend time with tutors who are subject experts.
-You will be fully immersed in the school environment from week one and will be recognised as a professional by other school members, pupils and parents.
+You will be fully immersed in the school environment from week one, learning from experienced and expert practitioners.
+You will be recognised as a professional by other school members, pupils and parents.

-The essentials you will cover in your Lead School training:
+The essentials you will cover in your Lead School training include:

 Working alongside other trainees in your Lead School, your learning will not only benefit from discussing ideas and working collaboratively, but it will also help you to build a solid support network throughout your course and beyond.

 Now that you have completed your initial training, you will enter a full-time placement with a partner school.
 You will still have some core development days at your Lead School.